ImFlog/docker-discovery/swarm-based/README.md

 3. exec `sudo docker service rm slip`

 ### Use stack tools
-1. You can rebuild the .dab file with `docker-compose bundle`
-2. Copy the generated .dab file to you swarm leader
+1. Copy the stack.yml file to you swarm leader
-2. Deploy your stack with `docker deploy --bundle-file swarmbased.dab test`
+2. Deploy your stack with `docker stack deploy --compose-file stack.yml test`
 3. Use `docker stack services test` to see your running services
 4. Delete the stack with `docker stack rm test`